 - Dead landscaping,

 - Deterioration of fences, buildings or other structures.

 Make an online complaint about an unsightly property or contact us at 604-591-4370.

 Have waste to dispose of?
 Check out Metro Vancouver's Recycling and Disposal Cost Estimator to understand the cost of recycling and disposal before visiting recycling and waste centres.

 Illegal dumping makes up only 0.012 percent of the total annual solid waste generated in the City but can have serious effects on the environment, wildlife habitat and the ability of others to use and enjoy outdoor recreational areas.
 Illegal dumping also:

 - Increases health risks - Abandoned and decaying garbage attracts rats and other disease-carrying creatures.

 - Increases environmental risks - Illegal dumping of hazardous waste contaminates soil and water.

-- Increases costs - Collecting abandoned garbage costs money, which is passed on to taxpayers.
+- Increases costs - Removing abandoned garbage costs the City money, which is passed on to taxpayers.

-- Contributes to other illegal activity - Tolerating illegal dumping sends a message to violators that these and other types of non-desirable activities are OK in your neighbourhood.
+- Contributes to other illegal activity - Tolerating illegal dumping sends a message to offenders that such activities are acceptable in your neighbourhood.